Harnessing the Power of the Immune System

 Chimeric Antigen Receptor (CAR)

-CARs are engineered proteins composed of two distinct functional components.
+CARs are modified proteins composed of two distinct functional components.
 The first consists of an antibody fragment or target binding domain that allows CARs to recognize targets that are present on the surface of cancer cells.
-The second provides signals that rapidly and powerfully activate the T cell to attack and kill cancer cells.
-We are developing multiple CAR product candidates, including KTE-C19, while continuing to innovate the next generation of CAR-engineered T cells to achieve even greater results.
+The second provides signals that are designed to rapidly and powerfully activate the T cell to attack cancer cells.
+We are developing multiple CAR product candidates, including axicabtagene ciloleucel and KTE-C19, while continuing to innovate the next generation of CAR-engineered T cells.

 The Science of TCR